 - Be empathetic (respect for other cultures or ways of life).

 - As a volunteer you must be flexible and adaptable.

 - Behave well.

 In each project of volunteering in Panama, you can consult the requirements that are requested.

-WHERE WILL I BE DURING MY VOLUNTEER WORK IN PANAMA?
+WHERE WILL I BE DURING MY VOLUNTEERING IN PANAMA?

 The projects are developed in the country of Panama, which is between Colombia and Costa Rica.